 - Young professionals

-- People aiming for wealth creation in the long run
+- People aiming for wealth creation

-- Investors who are comfortable with moderate risk and patience
+- Investors comfortable with moderate risk

 Who Should Choose RD?